-While the Senders who do this think they are saving time by just forwarding without taking the time to note why, both sides are now less efficient.
+While the senders who do this think they are saving time by just forwarding without noting why they caused both sides to be less efficient.

 Advise Why You Are Forwarding

-In the course of going through my daily consulting emails, it is not uncommon to come across a forward.
+In going through my daily consulting emails, it is not uncommon to come across a forward.
 I assume the Sender wants me to do something with the information within.
 But if I assume incorrectly, and that can happen, I’ve wasted my time.
 Darn.